Healthy Homes Assessment Pakowhai

 Rental Property Home Assessments Pakowhai

-The areas of rental property that are affected through Health Homes Standards.
-Healthy Homes Standard in Pakowhai include each:
+Property rental areas that are affected by The Healthy Homes Standards in Pakowhai include each:

 • Living Rooms